-12. Can I enrol again in the entrance exams despite not having been selected in previous years?

 All candidates may apply as often as they want, provided they meet the requirements of the call.

 13. What study programmes are offered?

 The School offers various curricula: Bachelor’s Degree, Master’s Degree and Private Degree.
 You can find all the information about the different programmes in the section on School Curriculum.

-(Current)